Written years ago,

 During that first business meeting on Friday, March 22, 1974, election of officers for the new Association was held.
 Nominations were made from the floor and later voted on.
 Since Tom McGill had been Chairman of the Formation Committee, his name was considered for Director.
 However, when McGill was asked to run for the position, he was very adamant and vocal as to why he should not run.
 McGill felt he had already served as a director since he had served as Chairman of the Formation Committee and Logo Committee, and he felt someone else should be the International Director.
 Russ Ahlgrim looked at me and said “how about you?”
 I told Ahlgrim thanks, but no thanks.
 I also told Ahlgrim about Jim Wooten’s contributions to the Formation Committee, his background and qualifications.
 Thus, the campaigning began for Jim Wooten to become International Director.
 When asked if he would consider being the International Director, Wooten was at first reluctant to say yes because he felt McGill should run for the office.
 Finally, when it was clear to Wooten that McGill did not desire the position, Wooten agreed to let his name be placed into nomination, along with others.
 Wooten tried to get me to run; however, I told him I did not have the time to properly devote to IABTI due to my current involvement with the major three-year grant project.
 Wooten was told he would get any and all the support he needed during his directorship.
 Thus, the name of James T. “Jim” Wooten, EOD Technician for the California State Assembly/Senate, was placed into nomination for International Director.
 Later that day, Wooten won the election to become the first International Director of IABTI.

-The offices at the time were won by the most popular votes received, and those
+The Offices at the time were won by the most popular votes received, and those

 James T Wooten